 40. Process A Recordkeeping

-Moravian College will maintain any and all records in accordance with state and federal laws and will maintain, for a period of at least seven years, records of:
+Moravian University will maintain any and all records in accordance with state and federal laws and will maintain, for a period of at least seven years, records of:

 - Each sexual harassment investigation, including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;